uclaacm/recursion-lab/README.md

 Instructions for installing NVM on macOS and Linux (including WSL) are [here](https://github.com/nvm-sh/nvm#installing-and-updating).

 At this point you can run `nvm install`.
 Assuming you've already `cd`ed into the correct directory as mentioned earlier, this will download the LTS (Long-Term Support) version of Node.js for you.
-Then, run `nvm use` to make sure you've switched to the right version; if it tells you `Now using Node v16` or something similar, you're good to go!
+Then, run `nvm use` to make sure you've switched to the right version; if it tells you `Now using Node v16.13.2` or something similar, you're good to go!

 ### Windows

 If you're on Windows, you can use NVM for Windows, a separate version manager whose installation instructions can be found [here](https://github.com/coreybutler/nvm-windows#installation--upgrades).
-Once you've done that, you can run `nvm install lts` to install the LTS version of Node.js, and `nvm use lts` to switch to it.
+Once you've done that, you can run `nvm install 16.13.2` to install the LTS version of Node.js, and `nvm use 16.13.2` to switch to it.

 If you don't have yarn installed...